 Combat resembles modern XCOM titles but with two major differences.
 First, you’re able to pick which enemy body part to target, similar to Fallout’s VATS system, you can cripple an enemy, take out of its weapons or aim for a weak point.
 Second, bullets are physically simulated, they won’t go through walls and will hit whatever they come in contact with, be that walls, enemies or allies.

 As the game progresses, the alien monstrosities continue to evolve and literally adapt to your troops, mutating into new creatures meant to dismantle your tactics.
 All this adds up to create an extra level of strategy in designing your perfect squads to send on missions.

 Let’s hope that like the aliens, the genre continues to evolve and bring us awesome new experiences with it.
-I for one, am highly looking forward to this title and its intricacies and hope it doesn’t become too big for its own good.
+I for one, am highly looking forward to other games like XCOM and their intricacies and hope it doesn’t become too big for its own good.